omznc/reconned/.github/copilot-instructions.md

 ## Other
 - Always use react-hook-forms and zod.
 Schemas should be in a different file so we can import them in actions as well.

+## Language
+- Use bosnian for all code strings